-- Rainbows National Director, the Designated Person under Child Protection for the Rainbows Programmes.
+- Rainbows CEO, the Designated Person under Child Protection for the Rainbows Programmes.
 She will listen to your concern and explain our Child Protection Policy to you.

-- The Rainbows Designated Liaison Person at the Rainbows site, usually the school principal/center manager.
+- The Rainbows Designated Liaison Person at the Rainbows Programme Centre, usually the school principal/centre manager.

 Does the organisation have a policy for dealing with allegations against staff or volunteers?